gvwilson/thirdbit/_posts/2015/2015-08-16-prepping-for-the-python-lesson.md

 </p>
 <p>
   Meanwhile,
-  Pauline Barmby has also <a href="http://pbarmby.github.io/2015/08/16/in-the-shop.html">written a post</a>
-  comparing Software Carpentry to <a href="https://www.coursera.org/course/datascitoolbox">The Data Scientist's Toolbox</a>, which is the first of Johns Hopkins University's data science courses.
+  Pauline Barmby has also written a post comparing Software Carpentry to "The Data Scientist's Toolbox", which is the first of Johns Hopkins University's data science courses.
   There are some interesting observations on both the content and the format (the JHU course is run online through Coursera).